BabbleSim/ext_NRF52_hw_models/docs/README.md

 not used in the Zephyr drivers is normally not modelled either.
 The [TODO](../TODO.txt) file list some mayor omissions.
 It is certainly possible to expand these models to include the rest.

+### About the ARM processor peripherals

+These models do not include the ARM processor peripherals (for ex. the SCB) Even though it would be technically possible to add those, it is considered both risky and unnecessary.

+Risky in the sense that adding the equivalent register structures would immediately hide the compiler errors which otherwise would identify the places in which they are used in the embeded code; while at the same time these models would not be precise enough to not require, with very high likelyhood, modification of that part of the embedded code which was using them.

+And unnecessary in the sense that the lack of these peripherals can be hidden most of the time if the CMSIS-Core APIs are used instead of direct register accesses, and where these APIs do not provide the necessary functionality, changes to the embedded code would be needed with high likelyhood to trigger sideeffects or so.